gatsbyjs/gatsby/docs/docs/sourcing-from-forestry.md

 _Note_: The `forestry:preview` script can be named anything, but it must match the `instant_preview_command` setting in `.forestry/settings.yml`.
 This sets up Forestry to run a local server so that CMS content can be previewed from the Forestry dashboard using `gatsby develop`.

-#### CMS Content Configuration
+### CMS Content Configuration

-Now we can set up a content collection.
+Now you can set up a content collection.
 Create the file `.forestry/front_matter/blog.yml` and paste in the following:

 ```yml:title=.forestry/front_matter/blog.yml
 ---